Hermeuptychia sosybius

 Distribution

-Southern New Jersey south along the Atlantic Coast to southern Florida; west to southeastern Kansas, central Oklahoma, and central Texas; also found in Mexico and Central America.
+United States: southern New Jersey south along the Atlantic coast to southern Florida, westward to southeastern Kansas, central Oklahoma, and central Texas.
+Also occurs in Mexico and Central America.

 Diet